About the Archives

 Lincolnshire Archives was established as a county service in 1948 with the bringing together of the records collected by the Lindsey, Kesteven and Holland County Councils, and the Lincoln Diocesan Record Office.
 The Archives service was known as the Lincolnshire Archives Committee.

-The service is now part of Lincolnshire County Council’s Economy & Culture department and is based in modern offices in St Rumbold Street, Lincoln.
+The service is now part of Lincolnshire County Council’s Public Health directorate and is based in modern offices in St Rumbold Street, Lincoln.